ewingard/AcademicSite/content/project/CogSciCapstone/index.md

 ---
 I have an additional project solely on Aphantasia research [here]({{< relref "/project/aphantasia" >}}).

 This project was conducted for my Cognitive Science Capstone (COG468) at SUNY Oswego.
-For this class, it was supposed to serve as the culmination of my studies within the Cognitive Science major.
+For this class, it served as the culmination of my studies within the Cognitive Science major.
 The COG468 Capstone entailed a research project on a subject relating to Cognitive Science, a final oral exam, and other miscellaneous classwork that related to Cognitive Science.

 For my project in the Capstone course, I chose to conduct research on the relationship between embodied cognition (EC) and aphantasia.
 Because there was no research specifically on the subject, I chose to synthesize new literature to relate the two subjects rather than have a literature review-style project.
 The final parts of my project for this capstone include my final paper and presentation, which are both attached to this page.
 (The presentation is linked via a button at the top of the page, and the final paper is below.)